-Suzan Mazur: A decade ago, then-MIT bioengineer Matthew Lang writing in the National Academy of Engineering journal Expanding Frontiers of Engineering talked about sequencing the mechanome, i.e., “the role of force, mechanics and machinery in biology,” and expressed the following:
+Suzan Mazur: A decade ago, then-MIT bioengineer Matthew Lang writing in the National Academy of Engineering journal Expanding Frontiers of Engineering spoke of sequencing the mechanome,” i.e., “the role of force, mechanics and machinery in biology,” and expressed the following:

 “The design of biological motors can be classified by cataloging the motor’s general structural features, fuel type, stepping distance, stall force, and other mechanical parameters.
 Detailed measurements of the motility cycles and underlying mechanisms for motility also provide information about how these mechanisms work.
 Ultimately ‘sequencing’ the mechanome will lead to the discovery of the design features of biological motors in general, enabling us to catalogue them and outline the rules that govern their behavior.”